- Moving to UK from Germany for work

 Usually, you will need to apply online for a UK visa.
 With most visas, you can begin the application process up to three months before you plan to arrive in the UK.
 For certain visas, such as the Student Visa, you can apply up to six months before you plan to arrive in the UK.

 For any UK visa/immigration application, you will need to provide certain information and documents to prove your identity and your eligibility for that visa/immigration permission.
+There’s a chance that you will be able to keep your passport while your visa is being processed.
+Processing times will vary depending on the type of visa you have opted for.
+Find out more about your visa on our page specific website.

 The specific documents which you will need to provide depends on the visa and your particular circumstances.
 That being said, if you want to move to the UK from Germany, you will need to provide the following information: